Asumet120840/linux-lab-1/kittisak/README.md

-# Get Profile Picture FB
+# Get pictrue in Reg

-Get Profile Picture FB
+Get picture in Reg

 # Installation